 St John the Baptist looks forward to working in partnership with all parents.
 Research shows that students perform better at school when parents are actively involved in their children’s schooling.
-There are many ways in which parents can be involved in their children’s education.
+There are many ways you can be involved in your children’s education.

-- Become a member of the PRG committee
+- Become a member of the Parent Representative Group

 - Volunteer for reading groups in class